MiyukiNozomi/SilverGarden/README.md

 # ShinoaCompiler
-A Programming language that is compiled to C. nothing else. its class-based, static-typed with all things that C has.
+The Compiler of a programming language that is compiled to C. nothing else. its class-based, static-typed with all things that C has.

 # Things that i have to add.